todogroup/ospology/ospo-book/chapters/00-chapter.md

 This book is intended for any person that wants to better understand the role of OSPOs within an organization.
-More specific examples include: likely to have a close relationship with an OSPO in the future.
+More specific examples include:

 * Executives, policy-makers and decision-makers who are responsible for establishing, overseeing, funding or sponsoring an OSPO within an organization.
 * Open source program managers and leaders who are responsible for coordinating and managing an organization's open source activities and engagement with open source communities.